-If a threat of violence, act of violence, or other emergency situation occurs, the School Leader and Assistant School Leader are notified immediately.
-The Assistant School Leader alerts the Social Worker and/or the Student Culture Coordinator, School Safety Team and Emergency Response Team as needed, who immediately go to the scene of the incident to assess and isolate the situation and begin intervention.
+If a threat of violence, act of violence, or other emergency situation occurs, the School Director is notified immediately.
+The School Director alerts other necessary personnel such as the Executive Director, Social Worker and/or the Student Culture Coordinator who immediately go to the scene of the incident to assess and isolate the situation and begin intervention.
 The Administrative Assistant remains in the main office to facilitate communication among staff, parents, the RMSC, and emergency response personnel as needed.
 Crisis Go is utilized for efficient communication across the district.
-The School Leader and Assistant School Leader also follow emergency response protocols to inform school personnel affected or at risk of being affected by the situation.
+The School Director also follows emergency response protocols to inform school personnel affected or at risk of being affected by the situation.
 Specific emergency response protocols are described in the Building-level Emergency Response Plan.